 It looks like these experts with their findings are encouraging us back to basics again.
 It’s all about the customer, yes.
 But even more specific, it’s about their journey to your door.
 Who are your customers?
 What do they expect of you?
 What are they actually receiving from you?

 It’s the same with any journey.
 There are hopes and expectations, and the thrill of reaching a great destination.
 So you’re either promoting or preventing the customer’s journey to your door.
 Which one will it be?
-To help you on your way, here are some helpful weblinks:
+To help you on your way, here is a weblink with additional information: